 Up and Under Kick

-The aim of the up and under kick is to try and kick underneath the ball and to get as much height as possible.
+The aim of the up-and-under kick is to try and kick underneath the ball and to get as much height as possible.
 The ball should rotate end over end and allow your players as much time as possible to get underneath it.

 Explanation: Kicking in rugby can be used as a defensive or an attacking tactic, depending on the situation.
 It is a good way to clear the danger if the team is under pressure.
 However with a good kick over the top of the opposition they can be the team under pressure.

-The torpedo kick is used mainly for a clearance or to kick for touch.
+The torpedo kick is used mainly for clearance or to kick for touch.
 The aim is to strike the ball with the outside of the foot and so create spin which should help it fly further.

 Description: The ball should be held downwards at a 45-degree angle away from the kicking foot.
 You should kick the ball on the side making it spiral with the outside of your foot making it spin like a torpedo.